sindresorhus/awesome-scifi/readme.md

 #### [Solaris](http://www.imdb.com/title/tt0069293/) (1972) [8.1]

+Director: _Andrei Tarkovsky_

-Directed by Andrei Tarkovsky, this is the original film based on the book.
+This is the original film based on the book.
 It is much slower than the remake, but a classic. - [@RichardLitt](https://github.com/RichardLitt)

 > A psychologist is sent to a station orbiting a distant planet in order to discover what has caused the crew to go insane.

 #### [Solaris](http://www.imdb.com/title/tt0307479/) (2002) [6.2]

+Director: _Steven Soderbergh_

-Directed by Steven Soderbergh, starring George Clooney and Natasha McElhone, this is much more of a modern psychodrama with fantastic shots and a more colored atmosphere than the original film.
+Starring George Clooney and Natasha McElhone, this is much more of a modern psychodrama with fantastic shots and a more colored atmosphere than the original film.
 The original score by Cliff Martinez really adds to the film, and is great on its own.
 One of my favourite films. - [@RichardLitt](https://github.com/RichardLitt)

 > A troubled psychologist is sent to investigate the crew of an isolated research station orbiting a bizarre planet.